arcapos/luapgsql/luapgsql.md

 (non-negative) large object descriptor for later use in lo:read, lo:write, lo:lseek, lo:lseek64, lo:tell, lo:tell64, lo:truncate,
 lo:truncate64, and lo:close.
 The descriptor is only valid for the duration of the current transaction.
-On failure, -1 is returned.
+On failure, nil is returned.

 The server currently does not distinguish between modes INV\_WRITE and INV\_READ INV\_WRITE: you are allowed to read from the descriptor in